XDR vs SIEM vs SOAR: Choosing The Best Security Solution

 Security Information and Event Management (SIEM)

 SIEM platforms first entered the crowded security landscape in 2005.
 At this time, SIEM presented itself as a consolidated version of security event management (SEM) and security information management (SIM).
-The purpose of SIEM is aimed at identifying unusual system behavior that may indicate a cyberattack within a system’s log data.
+The purpose of SIEM is to identify unusual system behavior that may indicate a cyberattack within a system’s log data.
 Most importantly, SIEMs generate alerts based on this information.

 SIEM Core Functions